Baseline tags are used in the BASE table to provide additional font metric values that may apply to particular scripts or usage contexts.

 |Baseline Tag||Baseline for HorizAxis||Baseline for VertAxis|

+Some applications use ideographic em-box metrics for layout of CJK text.
 A font’s ideographic em-box is the rectangle that defines a standard escapement around the full-width ideographic glyphs of the font, for both the horizontal and vertical writing directions.
-It is usually a square, but may be non-square as in the case of fonts used in Japanese newspaper layout that have a vertically condensed design.
+It is usually a square, but may be non-square, as in the case of fonts used in Japanese newspaper layout that have a vertically-condensed design.

-The left, right, top and bottom edges of the ideographic em-box are to be determined as follows:
+The left, right, top and bottom edges of the ideographic em-box are determined as follows:

 ideoEmboxLeft = 0